 You can start fundraising today by setting up an online fundraising page.
 You use either JustGiving or Virgin Money Giving.
 All sponsorship money collected on these sites will go directly to St Peter’s Hospice, so you don’t need to chase your supporters for the cash.

-Alternatively, you can raise sponsorship offline.
+Alternatively, you can raise sponsorship money using a paper sponsor form.

 If you are collecting sponsorship money, use one of our sponsorship forms and make sure your sponsors correctly fill in all the boxes and tick the Gift Aid box.